poenaruiulian/todoRN/README.md

 <div>
 <br>

-Although the user can edit the tasks(name, list and/or a planned day) by swiping the task to the *right* and press on the **Edit** button:
+Although, the user can edit the tasks(name, list and/or a planned day) by swiping the task to the *right* and press on the **Edit** button:

 <div style="flex-direction:row">
   <img src="./readmeImages/task2.PNG" width="270" height="512">